|kconrad at math dot uconn dot edu. (When you send an email message, please identify yourself at the end.)|

 Divisibility and Greatest Common Divisors

-The division theorem for integers and polynomials.
-(Note carefully the analogies in the two proofs.)
+The division theorem in Z and F[T] (note carefully the analogies in the two proofs)

 Prerequisites: Math 2710.
-In particular, you are expected to know something about writing proofs, although the course itself will provide a lot of further practice.
+You are expected to know something about writing proofs, although the course itself will provide a lot of further practice.
 If you did not develop in Math 2710 some skill with expressing mathematical ideas well and writing proofs, then you need to focus some serious efforts in that direction early on.

-- An integral part of each homework is the assigned reading from the text (or handout) and the re-reading of your lecture notes.
+- An integral part of each homework is the assigned reading from the handouts and the re-reading of your lecture notes.
 Focus on both explanations and examples.

 - Homework will be done in student groups.
 The procedure will be discussed during class in the first week.